Abraham Toro’s future with the Mariners seems to be at second base

-ARLINGTON, Texas — As the Mariners’ daily pre-workout infield session came to end Saturday afternoon, Abraham Toro had yet another discussion with infield guru Perry Hill.
+ARLINGTON, Texas — As the Mariners’ daily preworkout infield session came to an end Saturday afternoon, Abraham Toro had yet another discussion with infield guru Perry Hill.

-It’s been a daily occurrence for the 24-year-old infield since the Mariners acquired him from the Astros along with reliever Joe Smith in the controversial trade that sent relievers Kendall Graveman and Rafael Montero to Houston.
+It’s been a daily occurrence for the 24-year-old infielder since the Mariners acquired him from the Astros along with reliever Joe Smith in the controversial trade that sent relievers Kendall Graveman and Rafael Montero to Houston.

-After hitting pinch-hit homer against his former team in Tuesday’s loss, Toro has started at second base in the three games since as Dylan Moore moved to left field.
-It’s likely Toro, who played primarily third base for Houston this season and his MLB call-ups in 2019 and 2021 appearances, will be at second base predominantly for the Mariners.
+After hitting a pinch-hit homer against his former team in Tuesday’s loss, Toro has started at second base in the three games since as Dylan Moore moved to left field.
+It’s likely Toro, who played primarily third base for Houston this season and his MLB call-ups in 2019 and 2021, will be at second base predominantly for the Mariners.

 “There’s only one way to get experience,” manager Scott Servais said.
 “You have to go out and play it.”